bento-platform/bento_demo_dataset/README.md

 - `extra_properties_typing.json`: to configure typed extra properties
 - mock experiment files in `.csv`, `.jpg`, `.md`, `.mp4`, `.pdf`, and `.xlsx` format

+#### Automatic Generation:

+Any commit pushed to master (or in an open pull request) will have a GitHub Actions workflow automatically generate (and attach to the workflow run as artifacts) the following files:

+* `synthetic_phenopackets.json`
+* `synthetic_experiments.json`

 #### Optional Configuration: